Olivia Shackelford

 Why would you recommend your respective abroad program or location?

 London is truly an amazing city.
 I never felt bored there.
-It was so diverse in the people that were there and the cuisine.
+It was such a multicultural environment, both in the people and the cuisine.
 It was very walkable and is also so close to other countries so traveling is so easy.
 Also, Matt who was the head of the CIEE program was the best!
 He had many activities where you could see plays, try new restaurants, etc. and offered great advice!

 What should students consider when applying and preparing for their time abroad?